MateuszKielan/ComputationalThinking28/README.md

   ....

 File structure:
 Each file corresponds to one of those 3 parts.
-Base.py file is used for dataset handling and input / output of the [rpgram
+Base.py file is used for dataset handling and input / output of the program